Celebrate spring in Victoria with a pretty-in-pink Japanese picnic beneath the blooming cherry trees, and a hanami viewing party

 “We have a packed lunch, according to the season,” he says, “and for Hanami, it’s a sakura theme, pink foods and sweets.”

-If you missed The House of Boateng’s recent Japanese dinner, Nozawa says they will definitely be doing it again.
-The chefs at the restaurant are offering special supper club dinners for take-out or delivery every Friday and Saturday.
-The menu changes weekly, but the rotation includes chef Nozawa’s three-course traditional Japanese dinner of pretty Hanami sushi, Okonomiyaki pancake with Yakibuta pork loin, and skewers of Kushi Yaki chicken and beef with charred edamame.
+At one supper club event chef Nozawa prepared a three-course traditional Japanese dinner of pretty Hanami sushi, Okonomiyaki pancake with Yakibuta pork loin, and skewers of Kushi Yaki chicken and beef with charred edamame.
 (Check their Facebook or Instagram feeds to find out what’s on the menu this week, or order specialties from their HOB Market, including Chef Castro’s hot sauce, jerk marinade and salad dressing, greens from Plot Market Garden, local eggs and other seasonal specialties.)

 SPRING IS THE THING